Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 Pulled pork sits at the intersection of fat, smoke, and sauce — three things that coat your mouth and build flavor fatigue fast.
 Beer handles all three:

 - Carbonation scrubs fat: The CO₂ in beer physically lifts pork fat off your palate, resetting you for the next forkful.
 This is more effective than wine's tannins for fatty, shredded meat.
+According to the Cicerone Certification Program, carbonation's cleansing effect is one of beer's strongest advantages in pairing with rich, fatty foods.

 - Bitterness counters sweetness: Most BBQ sauces lean sweet.
 Hop bitterness provides a clean counterweight that keeps the dish from becoming cloying.